 Monroe Street Market

 This mixed-use project delivered 57,000 SF of retail/restaurant space and 562 apartments in 2014.
 Project anchors include The Arts Walk (27 artist studios), Barnes & Noble, Busboys & Poets, Starbucks Reserve, and Brookland Pint.
+Phase II has started and will deliver 156 apartments & 20,200 SF of retail space in 2020.

 - Children’s Hospital